 Top 10 Halloween safety tips Posted in General, Auto, Home Trick-or-treat!
 Halloween is a fun time of year for both children and adults.
 This holiday continues to gain popularity and is now the second most celebrated behind Christmas.* Whether you’re hosting a party, decorating your house or trick-or-treating with little ghost and goblins, here are some tips to have a fun and safe Halloween.
-Out of town — Halloween can be a popular time for burglary and vandalism; make sure to set your home security system, activate motion sensor lights and alert your neighbors that you’ll be out of town Jack-o-Lantern safety — Illuminating your jack-o-lanterns smile with a real candle can be dangerous especially since a pet or child can easily knock it over; we suggest using a battery-powered light instead Clean your yard — remove leaves and brush to create a clear path to your home for trick-or-treaters or party guests to help avoid a liability Clark Griswold of Halloween — if you plan on sprucing the exterior of your home, follow manufacturer installation instructions and if anything includes electrical, verify there is a certification mark from UL, CSA, ETL or another nationally recognized laboratory.
-Don’t forget any exterior light should be plugged into a GFCI outlet Avoid candles — we also suggest avoiding candles for your Halloween bash; instead use witches hats, skeletons and spider webs to set the mood Serving alcohol — will you be serving alcohol to guests?
+Out of town Halloween can be a popular time for burglary and vandalism; make sure to set your home security system, activate motion sensor lights and alert your neighbors that you’ll be out of town Jack-o-Lantern safety Illuminating your jack-o-lanterns smile with a real candle can be dangerous especially since a pet or child can easily knock it over; we suggest using a battery-powered light instead Clean your yard Remove leaves and brush to create a clear path to your home for trick-or-treaters or party guests to help avoid a liability Clark Griswold of Halloween If you plan on sprucing the exterior of your home, follow manufacturer installation instructions and if anything includes electrical, verify there is a certification mark from UL, CSA, ETL or another nationally recognized laboratory.
+Don’t forget any exterior light should be plugged into a GFCI outlet Avoid candles We also suggest avoiding candles for your Halloween bash; instead use witches hats, skeletons and spider webs to set the mood Learn about our Home Insurance Learn More Serving alcohol Will you be serving alcohol to guests?
 Never serve to anyone underage and protect those who will be driving by serving non-alcoholic beverages.
-Remember, if you charge a cover-free, this could be considered a business activity so it’s best to consult with your local independent insurance agent to discuss coverage Kids safety — Make sure kids costumes are flame resistant, apply reflective tape to their costumes and bags so children are more visible to motorists and remind your child to always look both ways when crossing the street Remembering your furry friends — Keep your pet inside or somewhere safe so they don’t get spooked by the freights and costumes.
+Remember, if you charge a cover-free, this could be considered a business activity so it’s best to consult with your local independent insurance agent to discuss coverage Kids safety Make sure kids costumes are flame resistant, apply reflective tape to their costumes and bags so children are more visible to motorists and remind your child to always look both ways when crossing the street Remembering your furry friends Keep your pet inside or somewhere safe so they don’t get spooked by the freights and costumes.
 Another hazard for animals is Halloween candy, which can be deadly, especially dogs.
-For their well-being, make sure pets are safe inside and that all treats are stored somewhere they can’t access Driving defensively — Halloween is the deadliest day of the year for young pedestrians.+ Keep your kids safe by having them only cross at designated cross walks, wearing reflective tape if trick-or-treating in the dark and staying close to an adult.
-And drivers, pay extra attention to your surroundings Check your homeowner’s policy — contact your local independent insurance agent to ensure you are adequately covered for such things like slips and trips or any other type of injury that may occur in your home or yard during Halloween.
-It’s never good to find out you weren’t covered after you have a claim Have a happy and safe Halloween! *National Retail Federation +cdc.gov Share via: Facebook Twitter LinkedIn Email Google + Related resources Dangers of texting while driving Posted in Auto Would you ever drive the length of a football field at 55 mph blindfolded?
+For their well-being, make sure pets are safe inside and that all treats are stored somewhere they can’t access Driving defensively Halloween is the deadliest day of the year for young pedestrians.+ Keep your kids safe by having them only cross at designated cross walks, wearing reflective tape if trick-or-treating in the dark and staying close to an adult.
+And drivers, pay extra attention to your surroundings Check your homeowner’s policy Contact your local independent insurance agent to ensure you are adequately covered for such things like slips and trips or any other type of injury that may occur in your home or yard during Halloween.
+It’s never good to find out you weren’t covered after you have a claim Have a happy and safe Halloween! *National Retail Federation +cdc.gov This article is for informational and suggestion purposes only.
+Implementing one or more of these suggestions does not guarantee coverage.
+If any policy coverage descriptions in this article conflict with the language in the policy, the language in the policy applies.
+For full details on Integrity’s home and auto insurance coverages and discounts, including personal umbrella liability coverage, contact your local, independent Integrity insurance agent.
+Share via: Facebook Twitter LinkedIn Email Related resources Dangers of texting while driving Posted in Auto Would you ever drive the length of a football field at 55 mph blindfolded?
 Well that's essentially what you're doing when texting while driving.
 Learn the disturbing stats, tips to prevent and how states are cracking down on offenders.
 Fire prevention and safety tips Posted in General, Home Two minutes.
 That's the amount of time fire experts say that you have to escape a burning home before it's too late to get out.
 Do you have an escape plan?
 Get tips on how to keep you and your loved one safe.